 Dr, Gupta has done a series of documentaries on CNN about the medicinal benefits of cannabis and are very enlightening to watch.
 This change in Dr. Gupta’s public opinion was also occurring along with spreading anecdotal cases of children with refractory pediatric epilepsy who were improving dramatically with CBD extracts from cannabis.
 One of these children, Charlotte Figi, became the poster child for this movement.
 In fact, the cannabis strain bred and extracted for high CBD for these purposes (Charlotte’s Web), was named after her.
 Unfortunately, she died 4/7/20 at the age of 13, and was remembered here.

 The legal use of medicinal cannabis continues to increase globally, including the United States.
 In 1996, CA became the 1st state to pass the Compassionate Use Act, allowing the legal use of cannabis for medicinal purposes.
 Since that time, legalized cannabis has continued to grow.
-Medical use of cannabis is legal in 33 states (AK, AR, AZ, CA, CO, CT, DE, FL, HI, IL, LA, ME, MD, MA, MI, MN, MO, MT, ND, NH, NJ, NM, NY, NV, OH, OK, OR, PA, RI, UT, VT, WA, WV) + Washington DC.
-Recreational (“adult use”) is approved in 11 states (AK, CA, CO, IL, MA, ME, MI, NV, OR, VT, WA) + Washington DC.
+As of 11/4/20, medical use of cannabis is legal in 35 states (AK, AR, AZ, CA, CO, CT, DE, FL, HI, IL, LA, ME, MD, MA, MI, MN, MO, MS, MT, ND, NH, NJ, NM, NY, NV, OH, OK, OR, PA, RI, SD, UT, VT, WA, WV) + Washington DC.
+Recreational marijuana use (“adult use”) is approved in 15 states (AK, AZ, CA, CO, IL, MA, ME, MI, MT, NJ, NV, OR, SD, VT, WA) + Washington DC.
 Despite a number of states legalizing cannabis use at the local level, it is still illegal federally in all states.

 States which have medical cannabis programs have a list of qualifying conditions, which vary by state.
 The State Medical Board certifies doctors to “recommend” medical cannabis (Certificate to Recommend; CTR).
 The physician then confirms the qualifying condition and signs a “recommendation” form for potential benefit from medical cannabis.
 The patient then takes the recommendation to the local dispensary (which are also highly regulated by the state) and the patient discusses the best options there.
 However, it is important to remember that under the CSA (Controlled Substances Act), cannabis remains a schedule I drug, so doctors can’t “prescribe” cannabis.
 They can only “recommend” it.
 Also, interstate travel with any amount of cannabis or plant extract (including CBD products with THC content >0.3%) violates federal law and could potentially result in federal drug trafficking charges with stiff penalties of prison time and fines.